Rindbee/godot-docs-l10n/classes/it/class_image.rst

 :ref:`Format<enum_Image_Format>` **FORMAT_DXT5** = ``19``

-Il formato di texture `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__, noto anche come Block Compression 3 o BC3, contiene 64 bit di dati per il canale alfa, seguiti da 64 bit di dati per il colore codificati in DXT1.
-I dati per il colore non sono premoltiplicati per l'alfa, come in DXT3.
-DXT5 produce solitamente risultati superiori per i gradienti trasparenti rispetto a DXT3.
+The `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ texture format also known as Block Compression 3 or BC3 that contains 64 bits of alpha channel data followed by 64 bits of DXT1-encoded color data.
+Color data is not premultiplied by alpha, same as DXT3.
+DXT5 generally produces superior results for transparent gradients compared to DXT3.

-\ **Nota:** Creando un :ref:`ImageTexture<class_ImageTexture>`, sarà effettuata una conversione dello spazio colore sRGB in lineare.
+\ **Note:** When creating an :ref:`ImageTexture<class_ImageTexture>`, a nonlinear sRGB to linear encoding conversion is performed.

 .. _class_Image_constant_FORMAT_RGTC_R: